Millions of school youth are currently unemployed or underemployed. This number increases per year for various reasons.

 Current apprenticeship systems need fixing.
 There are still barriers to groups such as women.
 Though the number of young people entering apprenticeships has increased, too many never complete their training.
 Not enough employers view hiring an apprentice as an attractive investment.
 National incentives grants for apprentices go unclaimed.

 To increase the number of apprenticeships, educators need to sell students on career and skills education more than they do.

 Some experts believe teachers don’t do this because working in the trades is outside their experience.
 Offer teachers and guidance counsellors short co-op placements in the trades so that they appreciate their value relative to college and university.

 5. Career Education

 Experience in the workplace is critical for students to make good choices about their careers.
 It also teaches the “soft skills” employers require.
 Make co-op education a mandatory credit in high school, to be phased in over a few years.
-Government needs a program to help educators and employers develop experiential and workplace learning.
+The government needs a program to help educators and employers develop experiential and workplace learning.

 There is no standard or certification for high school guidance counsellors working on career development with students.
 Few high school teachers know anything about private sector work or the needs of employers.
 To ensure quality, require some high school teachers to train and certify as career-development professionals.

 Teenagers turn first to their parents for career advice.
 Parents need better information and more support from schools to help their offspring make the right decisions.
 Ministers of education should set targets for schools to deliver career education to parents.